hugo-sebastiao/hugo-sebastiao.github.io/mds/FLIM.md

 ### Overview

-At the **International Iberian Nanotechnology Laboratory (INL)**, I developed the software platform for control, acquisition, and analysis of a nonlinear multiphoton fluorescence lifetime imaging microscope (MP-FLIM).
+At the **International Iberian Nanotechnology Laboratory (INL)**, I developed a software platform for control, acquisition, and analysis of a nonlinear multiphoton fluorescence lifetime imaging microscope (MP-FLIM).

 The platform brought together hardware control, scanning orchestration, photon acquisition, real-time fluorescence lifetime analysis, and live visualization in a single software environment for biological imaging experiments.